Batavia FTC Robotics State Qualifying Competition

 Each team will have a 6' cafeteria style table in the pit area with a surge protector.

 IMPORTANT: The pit area is located on a raised stage and is not easily accessible by people who have a difficult time with stairs.
-If a member of your group has an issue with walking up/down stairs, let us know by Friday Feb 7 and we will make appropriate adjustments.
+If a member of your group has an issue with walking up/down stairs, let us know by the Thursday before the event and we will make appropriate adjustments.

 There will be an area set up with power tools operated by our people for those circumstances where you need some heavier equipment to do the job.
 Ask the field volunteers if you need assistance.